 I've been playing MTG Arena religiously over the last month and change.
 In fact, I logged into Magic Online only once since the last Pro Tour, to compete in the MOCS Monthly event, where I promptly went 2-3, as I am wont to do, and then logged back out.
 I'm a big fan of the MTG Arena program, and I don't believe I will be playing Magic Online for anything other than Modern and Legacy from here on out.

 The model behind MTG Arena is that you can pay as much or as little money as you want into the game, depending on what your goals are.
-If you just want to jam competitive tier one Constructed decks immediately without any wait, then you'll have to invest a decent amount initially into booster packs to gain the cards and wildcards you need to build the decks.
-If you don't mind grinding your way into a collection, then you don't have to invest much – or any – into the game, depending on how long you're willing for the process to take.
+If you just want to jam competitive tier 1 Constructed decks immediately without any wait, then you'll have to invest a decent amount initially into booster packs to gain the cards and wildcards you need to build the decks.
+If you don't mind grinding your way into a collection, then you don't have to invest much—or any—into the game, depending on how long you're willing for the process to take.

 Personally, I'm more of the grind-it-out kind of guy.
 I'm sure someone with a strong understanding of psychology can explain why, but even if I have the money to spend on something I still find myself choosing to invest the time to grind for it instead of the money.
 I think part of it is the thrill of earning rewards and having those rewards actually matter is meaningful to me.
 I like the feel of gaining experience, prizes, and "leveling up" as it were.
 I'll be honest, I'm not sure I will enjoy MTG Arena quite as much when I've completed my collection and the rewards for quests and events lose value to me.
 Just yesterday I opened a Settle the Wreckage as a prize for wrecking a hapless opponent with a Stainsy Sultai Guilds of Ravnica draft deck, and I was pretty stoked about it.
 They did not check themselves, and my collection thusly Settle the Wrecked itself.
 That will slot nicely into my Jeskai Control strategy.